-The Sexual Misconduct Policy applies to all Olin community members, and all members of the College community are responsible for being familiar with and abiding by the Sexual Misconduct Policy at all times.
+The Sexual and Interpersonal Misconduct Policy applies to all Olin community members, and all members of the College community are responsible for being familiar with and abiding by the Sexual and Interpersonal Misconduct Policy at all times.

-Olin will also provide resources for the community on the Sexual Misconduct and Title IX webpage available on the Olin College website.
+Olin will also provide resources for the community on the Sexual and Interpersonal Misconduct and Title IX webpage available on the Olin College website.
 While separate from the Policy, these additional resources are part of the College's ongoing efforts to ensure an environment free of discrimination on the basis of sex.
+Under the 2021 Massachusetts Campus Sexual Assault Law, each

 II.
-ROLE OF THE TITLE IX COORDINATOR
+ROLE OF THE TITLE IX COORDINATORS

-The Title IX Coordinator is responsible for coordinating Olin programs to comply with Title IX.
-This includes leading Olin's efforts to respond to reports of conduct that could trigger Olin's Sexual Misconduct Policy.
-The Title IX Coordinator is also available to meet with any individual to provide information about the Sexual Misconduct Policy (including the availability of supportive measures and the right to file a formal complaint, which will trigger the investigation and resolution/sanction process), as well as discussing other resources within the Olin community and beyond.
+The Title IX Coordinator is responsible for coordinating Olin programs to comply with Title IX and address issues related to sexual and interpersonal misconduct.
+This includes leading Olin's efforts to respond to reports of conduct that could trigger Olin's Sexual and Interpersonal Misconduct Policy.
+The Title IX Coordinator is also available to meet with any individual to provide information about the Sexual and Interpersonal Misconduct Policy (including the availability of supportive measures and the right to file a complaint and participate in a formal or informal resolution/sanction process), as well as discussing other resources within the Olin community and beyond.

-Where the Title IX Coordinator is listed as the designated point of contact for any role in the Sexual Misconduct Policy, the College may designate a Deputy Title IX Coordinator(s) or other qualified member of the College community to assume the role, as necessary and appropriate.
-These individuals would be available to receive a report from any member of the Olin community who believes the Sexual Misconduct Policy has been violated.
-They may also be available to assist others, including respondents and witnesses in understanding the College's Sexual Misconduct Policy and procedures.
+Where the Title IX Coordinator is listed as the designated point of contact for any role in the Sexual and Interpersonal Misconduct Policy, the College may designate a Deputy Title IX Coordinator(s) or other qualified member of the College community to assume the role, as necessary and appropriate.
+These individuals would be available to receive a report from any member of the Olin community who believes the Sexual and Interpersonal Misconduct Policy has been violated.
+They may also be available to assist others, including respondents and witnesses, in understanding the College's Sexual and Interpersonal Misconduct Policy and procedures.

-The College's Interim Title IX Coordinator is:
+The College's Title IX Coordinator is: